 Computing Facility Policies

-- Only graduate students majoring in Computer Science may be issued FOB and keys to the Department of Computer Science Lab and an outside building door key.
+- Only graduate students majoring in Computer Science may be issued FOB and keys to the Computer Science Lab and an outside building door key.
 Each graduate student will be permitted to keep the lab FOB as long as they are enrolled in Computer Science classes.

 - The FOB and key may only be used by the person that the key was issued to.
 You are not permitted to give others access to the lab.
 Doing so will subject you to loss of your key/FOB and CS account privileges.

 - All students without FOB must leave Computer Labs (except ENG A410 Lab) by 4:30 p.m.